ghosert/VimProject/note.md

 ## Projects [[archived-projects]]

 Tips: Put multiple next actions into one project here(you may need dedicated folder or markdown).

-### Make the latest mermaid work on zybuluo [BD: 2024-08-30 CD: unknown]

-- [x] update mermaid to latest version from 6.0.0 to 11.2.0, work for web page.
-- [x] Make pdf download work for latest mermaid charts, change docker file and codes to support `puppeteer` to convert html to pdf server side
-- [x] search `TODO:` in ~/productproject/
-- [x] Release notes on the 15th update for Cmd Markdown
-- [x] update ~/productproject/ZuoYeProject/zuoyeproject/static/editor/md-help.markdown
-- [x] mermaid js is not owned by zybuluo if we need to own it. what's the speed of the CDN for mermaid? (it's now owned by zybuluo)
-- [x] remove pdfkit and wkhtmltopdf,since we are now using puppeteer to replace it to convert html to pdf
-- [ ] update ~/productproject/ZuoYeProject/zuoyeproject/static/editor/welcome-cmd.markdown
-- [ ] make a new mdeditor.html after mermaid and flowchart changes
-- [ ] deploy mermaid changes to prod

 ### Improve docker dev env